gavinfielder/pft/README.md

 Other than this, it should be completely general to all ft\_printf projects.

 ### System Requirements (for computers outside the lab)
 Requires PHP.
 All 42 lab computers should have PHP installed.
+See also [Compatibility with Other Systems](https://github.com/gavinfielder/pft/wiki/Compatibility-with-Other-Systems).

 Other requirements may be necessary--open an issue if you find one.